Death in Silver: Summary

 Based on a map of New York Harbor found at the club before it exploded and burned down, Doc and Monk go out onto the foggy river to investigate.
 Diving from the boat, Doc discovers a submerged radio-buoy at a point marked on the map.
 Further investigation is cut short by a shell apparently fired by an unseen submarine.
 Ull, the leader of the Death's-Heads (but not the "big brain" behind their plans) sets a trap for Doc with Pat and Lorna as bait.
 A fake snitch calls Doc with some information but is cut off by a mock attack in another all-night drug store.
 They make sure to leave clues, especially a trail of footprints in vaseline (from a jar "accidentally" broken in the store), to lead Doc to their hideout.
 Doc follows the trail using ultraviolet light (because Petroleum jelly glows under ultraviolet light) but approaches the hideout itself in disguise.
 He is able to penetrate the hideout and successfully avoid the traps set for him but does not manage to rescue Pat or Lorna (as they are not really there).

 Moving back to the radio-buoys in the river, Doc and aides (along with Rapid Pace and Hugh McCoy) set out in the Helldiver (Doc's submarine).
 They follow a trail of hidden buoys out into the Atlantic where they are attacked by another submarine (the buoys are intended to guide the villains' submarine down the river to an abandoned sewer that connects to the Indian's Head Club).
 They are eventually boarded and Doc Savage is apparently killed (this is a common event in Doc Savage stories).
 The rest are taken in the villains' submarine to their base in an almost derelict rum row ship.
 Doc, hanging on to the side of the submarine, sneaks aboard the ship, rescues everyone, recovers a lot of stolen goods and escapes in a lifeboat.
 A fire he started as a diversion causes an explosion (speculated to be either from the fuel tanks or a stockpile of explosives) and the ship sinks as they leave.

 The big brain behind the plot turns out to be Hugh McCoy, who was also Bedford Burgess Gardner (by using a fake beard).
 Ham's research showed that "Gardner" had made over $1 Billion in the past year by using the gang to kill off opponents and rivals under cover of random crimes.
 He would then buy out their companies and make his money through stock manipulation.

 Rapid Pace, who becomes less cowardly throughout the story, ends up with Lorna Zane.

-Vehicles & Gadgets
+Vehicles and gadgets

 Doc Savage

 Doc Savage wears a special pocket-filled waistcoat to carry assorted useful gadgets.
 The gadgets used by Savage within this story are: